-Over the prior week the Eagle Global Renewables Infrastructure Index (RENEW) returned 0.9%, in line with the S&P 500 and outperforming the S&P Global Clean Energy Index by 264 basis points.
-The Eagle North American Renewables Infrastructure Index (RENEWNA) returned 0.7%, in line with the S&P 500 and outperforming the S&P Global Clean Energy Index by 242 basis points.
+Over the prior week the Eagle Global Renewables Infrastructure Index (RENEW) returned +2.39%, outperforming the S&P 500 by 57 basis points and underperforming the S&P Global Clean Energy Index by 476 basis points.
+The Eagle North American Renewables Infrastructure Index (RENEWNA) returned +3.76%, outperforming the S&P 500 by 194 basis points and underperforming the S&P Global Clean Energy Index by 340 basis points.

-Source: Bloomberg.
-Please review disclosure information at the end of this post.
+Source: Bloomberg *See performance disclosure information at the end of this post.

 Macro Mash Up